 I will be posting more photos of the finished woven scarves.
 We are all having such a wonderful time playing with color and making a one of a kind scarves and other fun things!

-Written by Pam Howard, Resident Artist in Weaving
+About Pam Howard, Resident Artist in Weaving